hotosm/fmtm/docs/dev/Setup.md

 ### Work on existing projects

-If you donot want to create a new project and wish to work on an existing project then follow the steps below:
+If you do not want to create a new project and wish to work on an existing project then follow the steps below:

 - Go to [fmtm](https://fmtm.hotosm.org/) .